Homeowner safely cleaning surface mold from drywall using gloves, respirator, and cleaning solution

 • Monitor moisture levels until dry

-Step 7 — Disinfect the Surface
+Step 7 — Treat the Cleaned Surface and Keep It Dry

 How to Disinfect Mold-Treated Drywall